Stefanos2021/Senior-Capstone/README.md

 ### Link to Portfolio Website where you can download and see more about this project and my other ventures!
 https://stefanossophocleous.herokuapp.com/

+### Link to Video Demo Of Project
+Insert Link Here

 ### Download Link to Full Diagram Report
 <a href="Project Portfolio Doc.zip" download>Click to Download</a>
 ### Project Introduction : Problem we are trying to solve